kirkrudolph/underactuated-robotics-lecture-notes/Lecture11-Trajectory Optimization.md

 Trajectory optimization is a direct attack against creating a controller that works for all states.
 Instead, we switch the problem to solve a smaller problem of "finding a controller that works for a particular `x[0]`".
 One trajectory that determines what the controll action should be for a finite amount of time.

->We try to handle very high demensional problems by solving a more narrow problem which scales only with parameterization in time, not state.
+>We try to handle very high dimensional problems by solving a more narrow problem which scales only with parameterization in time, not state.

 This is what Atlas uses at Boston Dynamics.
 It does scale and work in practice.